+We then {follow} the ``surface-integral'' technique with details in the supplemental materials of Ref.~\cite{Yu:2022nzm}, because we have to be careful here: $\psi(x_i)$ and $\psi(2L- x_i)$ are \textbf{not} wavefunctions for which the kinetic operator $\nabla_i^2$ is self-adjoint on our domain $S$.
+Using integration by parts, $u v'' = (uv'-u'v)' + u''v$,

-And we remind the reader we are in the single-particle basis, the above result is related to the single-particle scenario by:
+{Since we are working in the non-interacting picture, the above result relates to the single-particle energy shift as:}

+This simple non-interacting toy model generalizes well to the $(A{-}1)$--$1$ cluster configuration once one has the infinite-volume wavefunction $\mathcal A(\vec x)$ with non-scalar particles.
+A similar ansatz can be used as in Eq.~\eqref{eq:ansatz_MF}, where

-Namely, there is an additional factor $A$ counting the faces of a hypercube in the $A$ dimensional configuration space for this $A-1$ - $1$ cluster/halo configuration.
-How clusters emerge from the single particle description will not be discussed in the scope of this paper (and that definitely involves relative coordinates $\vec r_i - \vec r_j$), but for $A-a$ - $a$ cluster configuration, a similar statement can be made (see details in Sec.
-IV from Neumann boundary) -- this factor will be the number of faces for certain polytope corresponding to the boundary conditions in this configuration space.
-It can be further deduced that this factor can be somewhat geometrically increasing with respect to the increase in the mass numbers of clusters.
-Combining these \textit{prima facie} observations, we call this factor ``Geometric factor''.
-In fact, we can imagine with complicated finite boxes, for example, a hexagonal box/prism, this factor will be different, and irrelevant to both the state and the multiplicity of channels.
+By assuming the center of mass to be at zero, we can factorize $\mathcal A(\vec x)$ into $\psi(x_i)\times \textit{remaining}$ approximately around the boundary~\cite{Konig:2017krd}.
+It is then easy to check that the three conditions proposed above are satisfied, and the rest of the derivation follows.
+In this more complicated case, the additional factor $A$ counts the number of faces of the hypercube in the $A$-dimensional configuration space for this $(A{-}1)$--$1$ cluster configuration, while the ``channel/multiplicity'' explanation cannot explain how the channels are counted \textit{physically} versus \textit{numerically}.
+The mechanism to include how clusters emerge from the single-particle description is beyond the scope of this paper (and necessarily involves relative coordinates $\vec x_i - \vec x_j$), but for a general $(A{-}a)$--$a$ cluster configuration, a similar statement holds (see Sec.~\ref{sec:main} for the periodic boundary case): this factor equals the number of faces of the relevant polytope in configuration space.
+This factor also grows combinatorially with the cluster mass numbers.
+Hence, we refer to it as the ``geometric factor.''
+For more complex box geometries, such as a hexagonal prism, the factor will differ, and is in general independent to either the state or the multiplicity of channels.